 Formally, the events arriving in a CEP system in input streams and the generated matches compose the input to the feature space construction problem.
 We assume that the CEP system maintains a table for each event type, such as the one depicted in Figure 9.
 That is, for each event type E_i , logically there is a relational table $R(E_i)$ to store all events of this type in temporal order.
-There is also a table R(M) to archive all match events, denoted as type M. Let D denote the database for EXstream, which is composed of those tables.
-So, D is defined as $D = \{R(E_i) | 1 \leq i \leq n\} \cup R(M)$.
+There is also a table R(M) to archive all match events in type M. Let D denote the database for XStream, which is composed of those tables.
+So D is defined as $D = \{R(E_i) | 1 \le i \le n\} \cup R(M)$.